stiofanEimeid/graphic-design-services/README.md

 #### Project Goals

-'Agents of Design' is an e-commerce site that provides graphic design services.
-It provides hand-drawn illustrations as well as hand drawn assets for websites to add a dose of creativity and authenticity to a brand.
+'Agents of Design' is an e-commerce site that sells graphic design services.
+It provides hand-drawn illustrations as well as hand drawn assets for websites to add a dose of creativity and authenticity to a customer's brand..

-This site serves as my submission for the fourth and final milestone of the Code Institutes Full Stack Software Development Diploma, as part the Full Stack Frameworks module.
+This site is my submission for the fourth and final milestone of the Code Institutes Full Stack Software Development Diploma, as part the Full Stack Frameworks module.

 #### User Goals